Overview of Charter Oak State College

 Programs of Study

 The College offers four General Studies Degrees - Associate in Arts and Associate in Science degrees (requiring a minimum of 60 credits), and Bachelor of Arts and Bachelor of Science degrees (requiring at least 120 credits).
 A range of workforce relevant concentrations are available, many of which can be completed through the exclusive use of our online courses.
+The College also offers a Master of Science in Organizational Effectiveness and Leadership.
 In addition the College offers professional certificate programs and workforce related credential programs.
 Get more information on our Programs of Study.

 Transferring and Earning Credits